 January 7, 2017:

 I decided to invest in some technology to help me stay out of trouble and find more animals.
-I bought a micro sd card from onXmaps for Wyoming that has landownership information that has already proven to be useful.
+I bought a micro sd card from onXmaps for Wyoming that has landownership information.

 I also started using Toprut.com draw odds and maps to help with my scouting.
 I used to generate my own maps and draw odds using ArcGIS and Excel, but I don’t have any reason to do that anymore.
 Plus, Toprut does not charge for their content.